paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-031-marine-mammal-protection.md

 <a id="section-1421d"></a>
 ## § 1421d.
 Unusual mortality event activity funding
-**(a) Establishment of Fund** There is established in the Treasury an interest bearing fund to be known as the “Marine Mammal Unusual Mortality Event Fund”, which shall consist of amounts deposited into the Fund under subsection (c) of this section.
+**(a) Establishment of Fund** There is established in the Treasury an interest bearing fund to be known as the “Marine Mammal Unusual Mortality Event Fund”, which shall consist of amounts deposited into the Fund under subsection (c).

 **(b) Uses**